Andrew Jackson Davis: Influences and legacy

 Davis was much influenced by Swedenborg and by the Shakers, who reprinted his panegyric praising Ann Lee in the official work Sketch of Shakers and Shakerism (1884).

 In writing his 1845 short story "The Facts in the Case of M. Valdemar", Edgar Allan Poe was informed by Davis's early work after having attended one of his lectures on mesmerism.

 Davis's complete library is now housed within the Edgar Cayce Library.

+Davis described the concept of Summerland as an undefined location where souls go after death, the secular nature of which was attractive to some non-religious spiritualists.

 Critical reception

 In 1855, Davis' spiritualism received an extensive critical analysis by theologian Asa Mahan: Modern Mysteries Explained and Exposed.
 In Four Parts.
 I. Clairvoyant Revelations of A. J. Davis...
 A defender of Davis published an 80-page pamphlet attacking Mahan's analysis.

 Regarding Davis' book The Principles of Nature, Joseph McCabe has noted "There is no need to examine the book seriously.
 The scientific errors and crudities of it release any person from considering whether there was any element of revelation in it...
 Moreover, Davis was a palpable cheat.
 He maintained that up to that date he had read only one book in his life, and that book was a novel.
 We know from his admirers that this was not true, and any person can recognize in his pages a very crude and badly digested mess of early scientific literature."
+Davis also plagiarised long passages from Swedenborg in The Principles of Nature, which some of Davis's believers take as proof that Davis was inhabited by Swedenborg.

 Physician James Joseph Walsh was unconvinced Davis was a genuine clairvoyant.
 Walsh wrote that although Davis stated that he had only ever read one novel, this was not true as he had read Vestiges of the Natural History of Creation and there was evidence he had read books on sociology.

 The spiritualist writings of Davis have been criticized by scientists and skeptics for containing inaccuracies and false information.
 For example, in one case, Davis seemed unaware that water is a compound of oxygen and hydrogen.
 Researcher Georgess McHargue pointed out that the supposed "scientific" passages from his writings are filled with "gobbledegook as to put it in the class with the most imaginative vintage science fantasy."